Editor’s note: This list will be updated throughout the legislative session. This post was last updated on Feb. 1.

 The deadline to file tax bills is not until Feb.
 22, so most likely others will be filed.

-House Bill 294, authored by Carolyn Crawford, R-Pass Christian, would prohibit public schools and universities from imposing mask mandates.
+House Bill 294, authored by Rep. Carolyn Crawford, R-Pass Christian, would prohibit public schools and universities from imposing mask mandates.
+This bill died in committee on Jan.
+31.

-House Bill 112, authored by Bryant Clark, D-Pickens, would create the Mississippi Universal Preschool Act.
+House Bill 112, authored by Rep. Bryant Clark, D-Pickens, would create the Mississippi Universal Preschool Act.
+This bill died in committee on Jan.
+31.

-House Bill 595, authored by Bo.
-Brown, D-Jackson, would authorize the Department of Education to create curriculum for African American studies and racial diversity.
+House Bill 595, authored by Rep. Bo Brown, D-Jackson, would authorize the Department of Education to create curriculum for African American studies and racial diversity.
+This bill died in committee on Jan.
+31.